morrisgwilliam/nba-assessment/README.md

-This project is using a vote + React template.
+This project is using a Vite + React template.

 ![Application Image](./application-image.png)